 Choose your target markets

 One of the key decisions you will make when exporting is choosing which markets to target.
 Trying to export to several different countries can be very expensive.
 Unless you tailor what you offer to suit each individual market, you may fail to offer what customers really want.
 Instead, it's usually best to focus on selling to one or two individual markets.
-See country guides: exporting to the EU and country guides: exporting outside the EU.
+See country guides: exporting to the EU and country guides: exporting to GB and outside the EU.

 Read more about how to choose which export markets to enter.